 Reason for Residence: Employment

-The topic of this category is about working as an employee in Germany.
+The topic of this page is about working as an employee in Germany.
 You will read about the different kinds of possible employment or stages prior to employment in Germany.
 Prior to working in Germany, you can come in and search for a job.
-This is possible for academically trained persons or for "skilled workers".
-Understand skilled workers as persons who achieved a vocational training of at least two years.

 When will I obtain a residence permit for employment?

 Usually, you can obtain a residence permit if the following prerequisites have been met:

 - the occupation you wish to take up requires a vocational training qualification and you possess this qualification,

 - you can show that you have a job offer,

 - when you are an academic that your diploma and school are acknowledged in Germany,

 - you work under equal conditions as Germans,

 - no privileged person can fill your position,